6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 5. Scooter

-The most popular way for locals to get around the Cook Islands is riding a scooter, and visitors can do it too thanks to the abundance of scooter rentals available!
 Scooters produce less carbon than cars because their small size means they use less fuel.
-They are definitely not the most eco-friendly on this list, but they are a slightly better alternative to renting a car all to oneself.
+They are definitely not the most eco-friendly option on this list, but they are a slightly better alternative to renting a car by yourself.

 Check out the 10 Tips for Riding a Scooter in Rarotonga & the Cook Islands for advice on scooter licenses and where to rent a scooter.